Dipali127/MediCart_RESTful_API/README.md

 | `POST /user/signIn`       | Log in an existing user (buyer or seller)                           |
 | `POST /user/address`    | Add a buyer's address       |

-#### Notes:
+#### Note:
-Ensure that the POST /user/address route is intended specifically for buyers, as sellers typically wouldn’t need to add an address.
+Ensure that the POST /user/address route is intended specifically for buyers.

 ### Medicine Routes